 10. Consider Investing in Your Set Up

-While it is by no means essential, an external microphone can really boost the sound quality of our call.
-Headphones are also beneficial, but not necessary (even in-ear headphones are fine!).
+While it is not essential, an external microphone can really boost the sound quality of our call.
+Headphones are also beneficial (in-ear headphones are idea, and they have a microphone built in!).
 If you have followed all of the previous steps, any additional purchases should not be needed, but are optional if you would like to invest in your lesson quality even further!

 Finally, think about any questions you may have or certain things you want to work on during the lesson.
 Your lessons are for you, and together we can make the most of the lesson time to ensure you are working on songs you love and seeing your voice go from strength to strength!

-Find out more about my online singing lessons and
+Find out more about my online singing lessons!